Filipino Pancit

 Ground pork, veggies, and rice noodles are tossed with an umami sauce in this simple Filipino Pancit Recipe.
-Quick, easy, all-in-one affordable dinner, perfect for busy weeknights!
+I love that it’s a quick, easy, all-in-one, affordable dinner, perfect for busy weeknights!

 Easy Filipino Pancit Recipe

 Like lumpia, this Filipino pancit recipe is one we’ve come to love through our Filipino friends.
-And, also like lumpia, everyone makes this dish a little different.
-The recipe below is for our favorite version of it but I’ve included lots of customization ideas too.
+The recipe below is for our favorite version of it, but I’ve included lots of customization ideas too.

 If you’ve never tried Filipino pancit, you’re in for a treat.
 If you love dishes like chow mein and lo mein, you’re going to love pancit.